-During 2021, we continued our Mission of being a top-tier North American renewable fuels, petroleum refining and nitrogen-based fertilizer company as measured by safe and reliable operations, superior performance, and profitable growth, and enhanced our focus on renewables initiatives.
+During 2022, we continued our Mission of being a top-tier North American renewable fuels, petroleum refining, and nitrogen-based fertilizer company as measured by safe and reliable operations, superior performance, and profitable growth, and enhanced our focus on renewables initiatives.

-Our core values define the way we do business every day to accomplish our mission and serve as the foundation on which our Company is built.
+Our core Values are driven by our people, inform the way we do business each and every day, and enhance our ability to accomplish our mission and related strategic objectives.